queilawithaQ/documentation/_basic/languages-frameworks/java-and-jvm-based-languages.md

 ---
-title: Using Java And The JVM In CI/CD with Codeship Basic
+title: Using Java And The JVM In CI/CD with CodeShip Basic
 shortTitle: Java And The JVM
 tags:
   - java